MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/database/dbmovement-scenario-goldenconfig.md

 When you're ready to do a mock go-live or actual go-live, you can copy the UAT environment to production.
 This process is often referred to as *cutover*.
 We recommend that you do a cutover more than one time before your actual go-live.
 In this way, you can get detailed time estimates for each step of the process.

-Check what kind of **Environment type** the production environment is and follow the relevant steps below accordingly.
+Determine the **Environment type** of your production environment and follow the relevant steps accordingly.

 ### Microsoft-managed
 1. In LCS, on the project home page, select **Service requests**.